Merzasphor/MWSE/docs/source/lua/type/niPickRecord.rst

 niPickRecord
 ====================================================================================================

-A nested class of NiPick that stores the results of previous picking operations for use by the application.
+A nested class of NiPick that stores the results of previous picking operations for use by the game engine.

 Properties
 ----------------------------------------------------------------------------------------------------

 `color`_ (`number`_)
     The vertex color at the point of intersection.
-The color is valid only when the 'return color' flag is set.
+The color is valid only when `returnColor = true`.

 `distance`_ (`number`_)
     The distance of the triangle intersection from the ray origin.
-This quantity is the parameter value along the ray at the point of intersection and is not a true distance from ray origin to point of intersection unless the ray direction is a unit length vector.

 `intersection`_ (`tes3vector3`_)
     The intersection point on the triangle.

 `normal`_ (`tes3vector3`_)
     The normal vector at the point of intersection.
-The normal is valid only when the 'return normal' flag is set.
+The normal is valid only when `returnNormal = true`.

 `object`_ (`niAVObject`_)
     The object of the record.